E-mail addresses of Competition Secretaries are :-

 7.1 There will be three OPEN competitions each season.
 The competitions will consist of a print category and a Projected Digital Image (PDI) category.

-a) In addition there will be an open competition on a theme chosen by the holder of the
+a) In addition there will be an OPEN competition on a technique chosen by the holder of the m President’s Trophy from the previous year.

-7.2 Independent judges will assess the images entered and each image will be awarded a mark from the following scale:-
+7.2 Independent judges will assess the images entered and each image will be awarded a mark from the following scale:

-1st place 6 points, 2nd place 5 points, 3rd place 4 points, Highly Commended 3 points, Commended 2 points, and for Entry 1 point.
+1st place 6 points, 2nd place 5 points, 3rd place 4 points, Highly Commended 3 points, Commended 2 points and for Entry 1 point.

 7.3 The judge may award as many 1st, 2nd and 3rd places, Highly Commended and Commended as they feel appropriate.

-a) An image enhanced and altered by the author to the extent that it becomes new work may be entered once more in an Open competition.
+a) An image enhanced and altered by the author to the extent that it becomes new work may be entered once more in an OPEN competition.

-b) Entry into Themed competitions does not count and entries to Themed competitions may also be entered once in an Open competition.
+b) Entry into Themed competitions does not count and entries to Themed competitions may also be entered once in an OPEN competition.

 8. THEMED COMPETITIONS

-a) These competitions will be separate from the Open Competitions.
+a) These competitions will be separate from the OPEN competitions.

-b) The format of the competitions will otherwise be the same as the Open competitions.
+b) The format of the competitions will otherwise be the same as the OPEN competitions.
 The winner will be the member who gains first place in the competition.

 9. EXTERNAL COMPETITIONS

-The competitions currently are :-
+The competitions currently are:

-a) Western Area Battle – Where a selection of prints and PDIs are judged in competition against all the clubs in the Northern Counties Photographic Federation’s “Western Area”.
+a) Western Area Battle – Where a selection of prints and PDI’s are judged in competition against all the clubs in the Northern Counties Photographic Federation’s ‘Western Area’.
 The event is hosted by each of the clubs in rotation.

-b) Three Way Club Battle - Where a selection of Prints and PDIs are judged in competition with our neighbouring clubs Carlisle and Dalston.
+b) Three Way Club Battle – Where a selection of Prints and PDI’s are judged in competition with our neighbouring clubs Carlisle and Dalston.
 The event is hosted by each of the clubs in rotation.

-c) NCPF Annual Competition - Club and individual entries.
+c) NCPF Annual Competition – Club and individual entries

-and any other competitions at the discretion of the Committee.
+- and any other competitions at the discretion of the Committee (see Club Programme and

-(see Club Programme and PAGB and NCPF websites for dates)
+PAGB and NCPF website for dates).

 10. THE PRESIDENT’S AWARD